 The phone had ripped from the wall and tossed into a wastebasket while a phone book sat nearby; it was opened on the page of emergency numbers although phone records showed that no calls had been made.
-DNA indicated that the blood belonged to Joan and that it had most likely come from a superficial wound.
+Investigators believed that the blood had most likely come from a superficial wound.
 On the wall beside the phone, investigators found an unidentified bloody thumbprint.
 Over the forthcoming years, over 5,000 people would be fingerprinted in an attempt to find a match but to no avail.

 Nothing appeared to be out of place and nothing had been stolen, ruling out robbery.
 In fact, other than the spots of blood in several locations and a tipped over table, the house was practically spotless.
 It certainly didn’t look like a violent struggle had ensued.

 The initial theory from investigators was that Joan had been abducted.
 However, eyewitness statements complicated this theory.